 If you are in the process of buying a house—congratulations!
 Whether this is your very first home or you are simply relocating, buying a home is an exciting process.
 What’s less exciting, however, is moving into your new home and discovering that it has structural damage caused by termites and or other wood-destroying insects like carpenter ants.
 Before you move into your new home, it’s important to have a home inspector perform a termite inspection so you avoid any unforeseen costs or damages.

 How Termites Can Damage a Home

 The areas of a home that are most vulnerable to termite damage are slab foundations, areas where wood touches dirt, and inaccessible crawl spaces.
-Prospective homeowners should keep these things in mind when looking to buy a house, and should consult with their lenders and real estate agents to determine if the home is a good fit for them.
+These spots are prone to excess moisture and can be attractive to termites.

 Getting a Termite Inspection Before Buying Your Home